The Dog’s Guide to Campbell River

 Dog Parks in Campbell River

-Campbell River has two official off-leash dog parks:
+Campbell River has four official off-leash dog parks:

 Penfield West Dog Park